 Why are chemical adsorption measurements useful?

-Such properties can include the (reduction) temperature at which metals become catalytically active, amount of surface metal or active species available for reaction, strength of specific types of active sites, or ability of materials to perform after reduction/oxidation cycles.
+Such properties can include the (reduction) temperature at which metals become catalytically active, amount of surface metal or active species available for reaction, the strength of specific types of active sites, or the ability of materials to perform after reduction/oxidation cycles.

 In which industries are chemical adsorption analysis techniques used?

 Industries that deal with catalysts rely heavily on chemical adsorption techniques, generally automotive or petrochemical industries.
-Industries what use metals that can be oxidized or reduced may all benefit from chemical adsorption techniques and the field of battery research is another area that has utilized chemical adsorption techniques.
+Industries that use metals that can be oxidized or reduced may all benefit from chemical adsorption techniques and the field of battery research is another area that has utilized chemical adsorption techniques.

-How does chemisorption differ to physisorption?
+How does chemisorption differ from physisorption?

 The terms 'chemisorption' and 'physisorption' are not strictly defined but generally refer to 'irreversible' and 'reversible' adsorption, respectively.
 In addition, the strength of adsorption associated with chemisorption is generally above 100 kJ/mole while the heats for physisorption are generally below 30 kJ/mole, although reversible adsorption can occur in the range of 80 kJ/mole.

-The consequence of this is that a constant partial pressure of adsorptive gas is in equilibrium with the fluid in the adsorbed phase for physisorption.
+The consequence of this is that constant partial pressure of adsorptive gas is in equilibrium with the fluid in the adsorbed phase for physisorption.
 In chemisorption, gas can adsorb on a surface without a corresponding concentration of active gas in the bulk gas phase.

-Additionally, different results are obtained from physisorption analyses, such as pore size, pore volume, BET surface area, and heat of adsorption.
+Additionally, different results are obtained from physisorption analyses, such as pore size, pore-volume, BET surface area, and heat of adsorption.

 Why is Micromeritics considered a market leader within the field of chemical adsorption analysis?

-Micromeritics is considered a leader in the field of chemical adsorption analyses with over 30 years of experience in developing cutting edge chemical adsorption instrumentation to expand the analytical characterization of catalytic materials.
+Micromeritics is considered a leader in the field of chemical adsorption analyses with over 30 years of experience in developing cutting-edge chemical adsorption instrumentation to expand the analytical characterization of catalytic materials.
 These instruments are specifically designed for the demanding and sensitive measurements required for proper chemisorption analyses.